Tutorial 1: Serialization

 • Yes → Use Pattern 2 (Custom Serializer)

-• No → Use Pattern 1 (Simple Serde + validator)
+• No → Use Pattern 1 (Simple Serde + built-in validation)

 For most REST APIs, Pattern 1 is the recommended starting point.